hathibelagal-dev/instantpolyglot/docs/eng/Volapük.md

 While not as extensive as some natural languages, Volapük has a body of literature, including original works and translations:

-1. "Menad bal, pük bal" (One humanity, one language) - the Volapük anthem
+1. “Menad bal, pük bal” (One humanity, one language) - the Volapük anthem
 2. Translations of religious texts, including parts of the Bible
-3. Poetry collections, such as "Volapükageds" by Johann Schmidt
+3. Poetry collections, such as “Volapükageds” by Johann Schmidt
 4. Short stories and novellas written by enthusiasts

 Example of a Volapük poem (with translation):